-Also on offer: four bars, a fitness center, romantic beach dinners, and notably gracious hospitality on the part of local staff who actually remember your names, making the atmosphere even more wonderful (from $234/night).
+Also on offer: four bars, a fitness center, romantic beach dinners, and notably gracious hospitality on the part of local staff who actually remember your names, making the atmosphere even more wonderful (from around $143/night).

 Best Value: Playa Largo Resort & Spa, Florida

 You don’t have to go far to get into the Caribbean spirit.
-Fourteen secluded acres of tropical landscape on Key Largo do the trick, too.
-This lush resort offers a super-private hotel-within-a-hotel concept called The Hammocks, with 10 two-story private bungalows hidden among rare hammock trees, not to mention quite personalized service across the board.
-Romantic offerings include the Chiminea package, which comes with s’mores, blankets and a fire butler to build your beachside bonfire.
+The 14.5 secluded acres of tropical landscape on Key Largo do the trick, too.
+This lush resort offers a super-private hotel-within-a-hotel concept called The Hammocks, with 10 two-story private bungalows hidden among rare hammock trees, not to mention personalized service across the board.
+Romantic offerings include the Chiminea package, which comes with s’mores, blankets, and a fire butler to build your beachside bonfire.